Air India Express Baggage Policy 2026: Complete Xpress Fares Guide

 The 4 Air India Express Fare Tiers

 Air India Express sells 4 fare bundles in 2026: Xpress Lite, Xpress Value, Xpress Flex, and Xpress Biz (Premier).
-Each bundle includes different baggage, change flexibility, seat selection, and meal options.
-Roughly 62% of Gulf bookings choose Xpress Value, while Xpress Biz captures 8% of long-haul bookings (Air India Express, 2025).
+Each bundle includes different baggage, change flexibility, seat selection, and meal options (Air India Express, 2025).
+Xpress Value is the bundle most Gulf travellers end up on, because it is the cheapest fare that still includes a checked bag.

 Complete fare tier comparison